FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/plugin-features/Data Storage.rst

 There is a layer for each FLO-2D model component that is digitized by the user and schematized into the “schematic” layers and tables.
 These layers are used to define the schematized layers that are FLO-2D format.
-The layers can be directly edited using the general QGIS editor tools and the *FLO-2D Editor Widgets*.
+The layers can be directly edited using the general QGIS editor tools and the FLO-2D Editor Widgets.
-They can also be edited using the *Attribute Table Editor* and the *Field Calculator*.
+They can also be edited using the Attribute Table Editor and the Field Calculator.

 .. image:: ../img/Data-Storage/Data002.png

 Schematic Layers
 ----------------

-The *Schematic Layers* are organized such that the Plugin can generate the FLO-2D \*.DAT files from them.
+The Schematic Layers are organized such that the Plugin can generate the FLO-2D \*.DAT files from them.
-These layers, created by the schematization tools, should not be manipulated by the user.
+These layers, created by the schematizing tools, should not be manipulated by the user.
 The layers are vector layers with attribute fields that fill the FLO-2D data files.

 .. image:: ../img/Data-Storage/Data003.png